paulshuker/textsum/README.md

 # textsum

-Command Line Tool to summarise text written in Rust.
+Summarise text in the command line, written in Rust.

+## Limitations

+The tool is designed for UTF-8 only.